openshift/enhancements/enhancements/microshift/microshift-apiserver-certs.md

 default.

-If the configuration option is used to force a non-default IP, loopback interface would remain unchanged and no additional IPs will be added to it.
+If the configuration option is used to force a non-default IP, loopback interface will remain unchanged and no additional IPs will be added to it.

 Options to have this configuration done include:
 1. Manually configure IPs before MicroShift starts.
-   While this may be a pre-requisite, the dynamic nature of IPs makes it unusable.
+   While this may be a pre-requisite, the dynamic nature of IPs makes it troublesome.
 IP addresses may change at any time, making it impractical to expect or require the interfaces to be manually/statically configured before starting.
 If in single node, it also needs to read MicroShift configuration to extract the service network CIDR.